For a summary and a list of publications and presentations emanating from the project please download the pdf summary for each project.

 BSA 15-001: Genetically modified sugarcane – commercial pre-release biosafety aspects

 The South African sugar industry is currently investigating the use of GM technology to address challenges experienced by South African farmers.
 This includes the development of GM sugarcane with Bacillus thuringiensis (Bt) crystal protein (Cry) genes to control lepidopteran stalk borers which cause annual losses of R900 million and investigating whether Ht traits could lead to more sustainable farming practices.
-Biosafety South Africa is currently funding a collaborative research project that looks to address various biosafety and sustainability issues associated with the development of a GM sugarcane line in South Africa.
-This includes projects focussing on the following topics :
+Biosafety South Africa funded a collaborative research project that looked to address various biosafety and sustainability issues associated with the development of a GM sugarcane line in South Africa.
+Projects focussed on the following topics :